Benhabiles-projects/MalariaNet/README.md

 > * Google Colab plateform with Tensorflow 1.15.0 (read **Requirements.txt** file for more details) could be exploited to run the code.
 In this case "malaria_data/" directory must be uploaded into the Google Colab session.

 # Datasets
 The framework has been tested on 6 public datasets (dataset_1 to dataset_6).
 Details and references of these datasets are provided in Table 1 of the article referenced below.
-The samples provided in this repositroy namley "dataset_1/test" and "dataset_2/test" correspond to a small part of dataset_1 and dataset_2 referenced in the article.
+The samples provided in this repository namley "dataset_1/test" and "dataset_2/test" correspond to a small part of dataset_1 and dataset_2 referenced in the article.

 # Team
 **Project leaders:**